mirzaakhena/sse/README.md

 }()
 ```

-And then the last part is we select which channel is triggered.
+And then the last part is selecting which channel is triggered.
-stopChan will change the stillListening state (that breaking the loop for WAITING_MESSAGE state)
+stopChan will change the stillListening state (that breaking the loop for WAITING_MESSAGE state).
-messageChan will printing the message to console
+In the other hand, messageChan will simply printing the message to console

 ```
 select {